Jibrielh/Jibriel-component-project/doc/01-component-brainstorming/01-component-brainstorming.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2025.10.17

 ### Added

-- Designed a <!-- insert name of component 1 here --> component
+- Designed a Music playlist component
-- Designed a <!-- insert name of component 2 here --> component
+- Designed a Basketball team component
-- Designed a <!-- insert name of component 3 here --> component
+- Designed a Bank accout component
 ```

-Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.
+Here 2025.10.17` would be the date of your submission, such as 2024.04.21.

 You may notice that things are nicely linked in the root CHANGELOG.
 If you'd
 like to accomplish that, you will need to make GitHub releases after each pull